 The Alpine country is nearing this goal in leaps and bounds.
-The ‘shell’ of the world’s longest railway tunnel is complete – the final and crucial breakthrough at the halfway point, the border between the Faido and Sedrun construction lots, took place on March 23, 2011 and on October 15, 2010.
+The world’s longest railway tunnel is completed – the final and crucial breakthrough at the halfway point, the border between the Faido and Sedrun construction lots, took place on March 23, 2011 and on October 15, 2010.
 This marked the completion of one of the most important stages in this spectacular undertaking, which has seen such impressive feats throughout its history.
 It is the result of almost half a century of intensive planning and has evolved continuously along with technology and geological science.
 It has also required courageous and farsighted political decisions to be made.
 The idea of a Gotthard Base Tunnel was first voiced in 1947 – but construction work on the tunnel did not begin until 2001.

 152 kilometers of tunnels, shafts, and galleries